-Under the Fair Labor Standards Act (“FLSA”) and Colorado Overtime and Minimum Pay Standards Order (“COMPS Order”), non-exempt employees who work overtime must be paid one and one half times the employee’s regular hourly rate for the overtime hours worked.
-If an employer fails to pay employees at the overtime rate for overtime, the employer may be liable for back pay for the all unpaid overtime hours, and liquidated damages (double the amount of back pay) if the violation if found to be willful.
+Under the FLSA and Colorado Overtime and COMPS Order, non-exempt employees who work overtime must be paid one and one-half times the employee’s regular hourly rate for the overtime hours worked.
+If an employer fails to pay employees at the overtime rate for overtime, the employer may be liable for back pay for the unpaid overtime hours, and liquidated damages (double the amount of back pay) if the violation is found to be willful.
 An employee who prevails on a FLSA claim in court is also entitled to recover attorneys’ fees and costs.
 The statute of limitations for overtime violations under the FLSA is generally two years, but may extend to three years for a willful violation.

-Some employers provide non-exempt employees with “Comp time” (which is short for compensatory time), in lieu of overtime pay for overtime hours.
+Some employers provide non-exempt employees with “Comp time” instead of overtime pay to compensate employees for working overtime.
 Under this practice, the employer attempts to compensate employees for overtime hours with time off instead of overtime pay.
 To illustrate, an employee may work 56 hours in a work week.
-Rather than pay the employee for 16 hours of overtime, the employer allows the employee to take two days off at a later date.
+Rather than pay the employee for 16 hours of overtime at one and one-half times the employee’s regular rate of pay, the employer allows the employee to take 16 hours off at a later date.

 Employers should not be confused or misled by an exception that exists for public employers.
 Government agencies are allowed to use Comp time to compensate employees for overtime hours.
-This exception is found in Section 7(o) of the FLSA, and applies only to “Employees of a public agency which is a State, a political subdivision of a State, or an interstate government agency…” Because this provision is restricted to “public agencies,” courts have found that private companies are not allowed to use Comp time under this provision.
+This exception is found in Section 7(o) of the FLSA, and applies only to “Employees of a public agency which is a State, a political subdivision of a State, or an interstate government agency…” Because this provision is restricted to “public agencies,” courts have found that private companies are not allowed to provide Comp time under this provision.

 preference for Comp time over overtime pay – is not a defense for a private employer.
-The employee may agree and still sue the employer later for providing Comp time as opposed to overtime pay for overtime hours worked.
-The obligation to pay overtime to hourly, non-exempt workers is a matter required by Federal and Colorado law, and cannot be changed by a private agreement (even if it is in writing and completely voluntary).
+Thus, if an employee approaches an employer and asks to be paid Comp time instead of overtime at the statutory rate, the employer must decline the request.
+The employee may initially agree and still sue the employer later for providing Comp time as opposed to overtime pay for overtime hours worked.
+The obligation to pay overtime non-exempt workers is a matter required by Federal and Colorado law, and cannot be changed by a private agreement (even if it is in writing and completely voluntary).